amalalghamdii/flask-app/README.md

 # flask-app
-create Registration and login page using flask and sqlite with EC2 - amazon web server.
+ Registration and login page using flask and sqlite with EC2 - amazon web server.